 - Support residents in maintenance of their tenancies

 A groundbreaking ceremony was held in November 2019, and a ribbon-cutting ceremony took place on Nov.
 6, 2020.
-It is anticipated that the first tenant will move into The Cottages in January or February 2021.
+It is anticipated that the first tenant will move into The Cottages in the first quarter of 2021.

 The cost of the housing project is $1.9 million and it is being funded through Housing Authority reserves and a grant from the National Housing Trust Funds.